-This video answers a question that I get asked, perhaps more than any other.
+This video answers a the big question.
 "What is the best lens for travel photography?
 For documentary photography?"

 I’ll give you a very comprehensive answer.
 I’ll talk about the best lenses for the full frame sensor system as well as the Micro 43 system that I currently use.